ga-wdi-exercises/project1/evaluation-template.md

 ## Code Quality:

-> Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
+> Did you follow code style guidance and best practices, such as spacing, modularity, and semantic naming?
 Did you comment your code?

 ## Creativity/Interface: